b-lukaszuk/BS_wJ_eng/contents/roman_numerals.md

 ## Solution {#sec:roman_numerals_solution}

-Let's start with a simple mapping between key Roman numerals and their Arabic counterparts.
+Let's start with a simple mapping between some key Roman numerals and their Arabic counterparts.

 ```jl
 s = """